 Interior Design: Lane Diamond

-She lives in London with her husband, three children, one angelic and one demonic cat, though she secretly yearns for a dog.
+She lives in London with her husband and three children.
 If you fly into Gatwick and look hard enough, you will see her furiously scribbling in her garden office, where she is working on her next story.

 Nillu Nasser is a writer of literary fiction novels.
-She has a BA in English and German Literature, and an MA in European Politics.
-After graduating she worked in national and regional politics, but eventually reverted to her first love.
+Her books include: All the Tomorrows (2017) and Hidden Colours (2018).
+An Ocean of Masks is due to be released in 2019.
+Nillu has a BA in English and German Literature, and an MA in European Politics.
+After graduating she worked in national and regional politics, but eventually reverted to her first love: writing.
 She lives in London with her husband and three children.
 For further information or to say hello, visit www.NilluNasser.com.

-The first four chapters can be previewed here.
+The first four chapters of All the Tomorrows can be previewed here.

 “In one way, All the Tomorrows is a love story that reflects the characters’ perceptions of love both within and outside the confines of marriage.
 Akash and Jaya both have hopes for their arranged marriage; but romance can’t be forced, and doesn’t seem to be evolving.
 Instead, dreams literally go up in flames, and everything changes for them both. … Replete with hard lessons, determined dreams, and illusions and realities surrounding love and relationships, All the Tomorrows is a gripping saga set under the sweltering heat not just of India, but of hearts on fire.
 It’s an involving story of the tides and trajectories of love which will especially intrigue readers looking for more than a light dose of Indian cultural insights.” ~ D. Donovan, Senior Reviewer, Midwest Book Review